Staff Bios

 Evelyn Grace Bigini, RN, MSc (she/her/hers) is a Child Care Health Consultant at the UCSF California Childcare Health Program (CCHP).
 Evelyn works with child care providers in the Central Valley for the Healthy Children and Environments Study (HCES), and she develops Health and Safety Materials for CCHP.
 Evelyn is a Registered Nurse with two Master of Science degrees in Global Health (Delivery) from Maastricht University in the Netherlands and the University of Global Health Equity in Rwanda.
 She is also a First-Year PhD student at the UCSF School of Nursing, Evelyn's research has focused on food sovereignty, climate-informed curriculum development, and chronic illnesses.
 She hopes to continue her work surrounding migration, human rights, climate change, and children's health, including trauma and resilience.
 You can likely find Evelyn standing in the sun next to a new friend, whether in Modesto for HCES, volunteering at a free clinic in SF, or in Egypt for the 2022 United Nations Climate Change Conference (COP27).

-Photo of Mira Liao Mira Liao, MHS, is a Research Data Analyst at the UCSF California Childcare Program.
+Mira Liao, MHS, is a Health Educator t at the UCSF California Childcare Health Program.
 She holds a Master of Health Science degree in Maternal and Child Health from the Johns Hopkins Bloomberg School of Public Health, where she worked on program evaluation projects, including the national evaluation of Fetal and Infant Mortality Review programs.
 She then provided program evaluation technical assistance to community organizations in Hawaii seeking to promote healthy behavior.
 She joined the team in 2017 after working for seven years as an administrator in a parent co-operative child care program.
 She works on CCHP's two training grants: the California Preventive Health and Safety Training and Technical Assistance Program and Integrated Pest Management Training of Trainers for Early Care and Education Programs.
 She also contributes to the Office of Head Start National Center on Health, Behavioral Health, and Safety project.

 Photo of Bari NemethBari Nemeth, RN, CNP-PC, works with the University of California, San Francisco, (UCSF), School of Nursing California Childcare Health Program (CCHP) to provide support and training to the National Center for Health, Behavioral Health and Safety (NCHBHS).
 She earned her RN/BSN from SUNY Binghamton (Binghamton University) and her Pediatric Nurse Practitioner-Primary Care, MSN Degree from the University of Pennsylvania.
 She has many years of experience in private practice, public health, research and Head Start where she was the Program Manager of Health for a large Head Start/Early Head Start program for the last 8 years.
 Bari also contributes her expertise to the Heising-Simons Foundation project and the California Preventive Health and Safety Training and Technical Assistance Program.